The Introduction of Solidity

 Solidity is a statically typed language, which means that the type of each variable (state and local) needs to be specified.
 Solidity provides several elementary types which can be combined to form complex types.
 Besides, types can cooperate with each other in expressions containing operators.

-Smart contracts are where all the business logic of our statement exists – all variables and functions associate with a contract, and this will be the beginning stage of all projects.
+Smart contracts are where all the business logic of our statement exists – all variables and functions associated with a contract, and this will be the beginning stage of all projects.

-- Arithmetic Operators allow performing arithmetic or mathematical operations.
+- Arithmetic Operators allow for performing arithmetic or mathematical operations.

-- Relational Operators are used to compare two values.
+- Relational Operators are used to comparing two values.

 - Logical Operators are used for combining two or more conditions.